Teguh Amiruddin

-Teguh Amiruddin (born 13 August 1993) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Arema.
+Teguh Amiruddin (born 13 August 1993) is an Indonesian professional footballer who plays as a goalkeeper for Liga 1 club Semen Padang.
 He is also a second sergeant in the Indonesian Army.

 Club career

 Barito Putera

 On 10 November 2014, he moved to Barito Putera.

 TIRA-Persikabo

 On 1 April 2016, he was signed for TIRA-Persikabo to play in ISC A in the 2016 season.
 He played there for 4 seasons.

 Arema

 He was signed for Arema to play in Liga 1 in the 2020 season.
 He made his league debut on 2 March 2020 in a match against TIRA-Persikabo at the Pakansari Stadium, Cibinong.

 International career

 Teguh made his debut for the Indonesia U-23 on 30 March 2014 against Sri Lanka U-23 in the friendly match.